 Hierarchical agglomerative algorithms find the clusters by initially assigning each object to its own cluster and then repeatedly merging pairs of clusters until a certain stopping criterion is met.
-Consider an n-object dataset and the clustering solution that has been computed after performing l merging steps.
-This solution will contain exactly n - l clusters, as each merging step reduces the number of clusters by one.
-Now, given this (n - l)-way clustering solution, the pair of clusters that is selected to be merged next, is the one that leads to an (n - l - 1)-way solution that optimizes a particular criterion function.
-That is, each one of the $(n - l) \times (n - l - 1)/2$ pairs of possible merges is evaluated, and the one that leads to a clustering solution that has the maximum (or minimum) value of the particular criterion function is selected.
+Consider an n-object dataset and the clustering solution that has been computed after performing merging steps.
+This solution will contain exactly n-1clusters, as each merging step reduces the number of clusters by one.
+Now, given this (n-1)way clustering solution, the pair of clusters that is selected to be merged next is the one that leads to an (n-l-1)-way solution that optimizes a particular criterion function.
+That is, each one of the $(n-1) \times (n-l-1)/2$ pairs of possible merges is evaluated, and the one that leads to a clustering solution that has the maximum (or minimum) value of the particular criterion function is selected.
 Thus, the criterion function is locally optimized within each particular stage of agglomerative algorithms.
-Depending on the desired solution, this process continues until either there are only k clusters left, or when the entire agglomerative tree has been obtained.
+Depending on the desired solution, this process continues until either there are only clusters left, or when the entire agglomerative tree has been obtained.

-The three basic criteria to determine which pair of clusters to be merged next are single-link [67], completelink [46] and group average (UPGMA) [38].
-The single-link criterion function measures the similarity of two clusters by the maximum similarity between any pair of objects from each cluster, whereas the complete-link uses the minimum similarity.
-In general, both the single- and the complete-link approaches do not work very well because they either base their decisions to a limited amount of information (single-link), or assume that all the objects in the cluster are very similar to each other (complete-link).
-On the other hand, the group average approach measures the similarity of two clusters by the average of the pairwise similarity of the objects from each cluster and does not suffer from the problems arising with single- and complete-link.
-In addition to these three basic approaches, a number of more sophisticated schemes have been developed, like CURE [28], ROCK [29], CHAMELEON [42], that were shown to produce superior results.
+The three basic criteria to determine which pair of clusters to be merged next are single-link (31), complete-link (32), and group average (UPGMA [unweighted pair group method with arithmetic mean]) (9).
+The single-link criterion function measures the similarity of two clusters by the maximum similarity between any pair of objects from each cluster, whereas the complete-link criterion uses the minimum similarity.
+In general, both the single-link and the complete-link approaches do not work very well because they either base their decisions to a limited amount of information (single-link) or assume that all the objects in the cluster are very similar to each other (completelink).
+On the other hand, the group average approach measures the similarity of two clusters by the average of the pairwise similarity of the objects from each cluster and does not suffer from the problems arising with single-link and complete-link.
+In addition to these three basic approaches, a number of more sophisticated schemes have been developed, such as CURE (18), ROCK (19), CHA-MELEON (20), that have been shown to produce superior results.

-Finally, hierarchical algorithms produce a clustering solution that forms a dendrogram, with a single all inclusive cluster at the top and single-point clusters at the leaves.
-On the other hand, in non-hierarchical algorithms there tends to be no relation between the clustering solutions produced at different levels of granularity.
+Finally, hierarchical algorithms produce a clustering solution that forms a dendrogram, with a single all-inclusive cluster at the top and single-point clusters at the leaves.
+In contrast, in nonhierarchical algorithms there tends to be no relation between the clustering solutions produced at different levels of granularity.

-2.2 Feature- and Similarity- Based Clustering Algorithms
+2.2.
+Feature-Based and Similarity-Based Clustering Algorithms